janaStani/AI-agent-plays-games/README.md

 * Sokoban is a puzzle game where the player pushes boxes onto designated goal squares.
 The complexity arises from irreversible moves and dead positions that can make a level unsolvable.
 The agent works as follows: models Sokoban as a HeuristicProblem, uses A* search to find an optimal sequence of moves, applies a custom admissible and consistent heuristic, and prunes invalid states using dead square detection

 Cell Wars
-* search algorithm implemented using the minmax with alpha-beta pruning
+* Search algorithm implemented using the minmax with alpha-beta pruning
+* Implements an agent for the Cell Wars game using search-based decision making.
+The agent models the game as a graph of cells with mass and ownership and makes strategic transfer decisions to expand territory and defeat the opponent.
+The solution leverages Minimax with alpha–beta pruning to evaluate game states and choose optimal actions.
+For Minimax, a heuristic evaluation function estimates the desirability of positions when the search depth limit is reached

 Minesweeper
 * backtracking search for CSPs